Course Syllabus

 II.
 Materials & Format

 There is no textbook for this course.
 All readings will be posted on the course BruinLearn site.
-Likewise, any additional course materials (e.g. handouts, slides, writing prompts and assignments) will be posted on BruinLearn.
+(Links will appear on the syllabus below.)
+Likewise, any additional course materials (e.g. handouts, slides, etc.) will be posted on BruinLearn.
 It is very important to check BruinLearn regularly for updates!

 III.
 Assignments & Grading